zeptonaut/preferences/emacs/.emacs.d/help/org.md

   - `qw` (`org-capture`): Captures a task from any buffer awef
   - `C-c C-c` Toggle state of a checkbox in a sublist
+  - `C-c a w` Retrieves a list of all tasks labeled WAIT